Walks in Herts with kids: Watton at Stone circular walk

 The route

 Behind the play area you’ll find a footpath which leads up to St Andrew and St Mary’s Church.
-From the church, walk up the slope and turn right onto Church Lane.
+From the church, walk up the slope (steep and gravelly) and turn right onto Church Lane.
 After a few hundred metres, you’ll cross a railway bridge, from here take the left hand fork in the lane.

 If you turn right, Perrywood Lane becomes a track which will take you into a larger and rather beautiful stretch of woodland, called Bramfield Woods.
 The bluebells put on a particularly impressive display here.
-This area is all managed by the Woodhall Estate.
-The woods are great for a wander if you’re not ready to head back to the village yet.
-If you have older children, this is a fantastic place for a bike ride.
-There are a couple of rewarding pubs in neighbouring Datchworth which can be reached along the woodland paths.
+This area is all owned managed by the Woodhall Estate.

 Further information